Sanjanadhananjayaa/AI-102-AIEngineer/Instructions/05-analyze-text.md

 2. The first time you open the Cloud Shell, you may be prompted to choose the type of shell you want to use (*Bash* or *PowerShell*).
 Select **Bash**.
 If you don't see this option, skip the step.

-3. If you're prompted to create storage for your Cloud Shell, ensure your subscription is specified and select **Create storage**.
+3. If you're prompted to create storage for your Cloud Shell, select **Subscription**  and select **mount storage account**, click on apply.

+4. Select **I want to create a storage account**, click on **apply**. provide the unique name to **storage account** and **file share**.

+5. select the **resource group** and **region**. click on apply make sure to subscription is selected.

+    > **Note**: If you face any issues with respect to regions while creating storage account. please select the east us region.

+6. .
 Then wait a minute or so for the storage to be created.

-4. Make sure the type of shell indicated on the top left of the Cloud Shell pane is switched to *Bash*.
+7. Make sure the type of shell indicated on the top left of the Cloud Shell pane is switched to *Bash*.
 If it's *PowerShell*, switch to *Bash* by using the drop-down menu.

-5. Once the terminal starts, enter the following command to download the sample application and save it to a folder called `azure-ai-eng`.
+8. Once the terminal starts, enter the following command to download the sample application and save it to a folder called `azure-ai-eng`.

     ```bash
    rm -r azure-ai-eng -f
    git clone https://github.com/MicrosoftLearning/AI-102-AIEngineer azure-ai-eng
     ```

-6. The files are downloaded to a folder named **azure-ai-eng**.
+9. The files are downloaded to a folder named **azure-ai-eng**.
 Navigate to the lab files for this exercise using the following command.

     ```bash
    cd azure-ai-eng/05-analyze-text